compose-spec/compose-spec/spec.md

 A service is an abstract definition of a computing resource within an application which can be scaled or replaced independently from other components.
 Services are backed by a set of containers, run by the platform according to replication requirements and placement constraints.
-Being backed by containers, Services are defined by a Docker image and set of runtime arguments.
+As services are backed by containers, they are defined by a Docker image and set of runtime arguments.
 All containers within a service are identically created with these arguments.

-A Compose file must declare a `services` root element as a map whose keys are string representations of service names, and whose values are service definitions.
-A service  definition contains the configuration that is applied to each container started for that service.
+A Compose file must declare a `services` top-level element as a map whose keys are string representations of service names, and whose values are service definitions.
+A service  definition contains the configuration that is applied to each service container.

-Each service may also include a Build section, which defines how to create the Docker image for the service.
+Each service may also include a `build` section, which defines how to create the Docker image for the service.
 Compose supports building docker images using this service definition.
-If not used, the Build section is ignored and the Compose file is still considered valid.

-Build support is an optional aspect of the Compose specification, and is described in detail in the [Build support](build.md) documentation.
+If not used, the `build` section is ignored and the Compose file is still considered valid.
+Build support is an optional aspect of the Compose Specification, and is described in detail in the [Compose Build Specification](build.md) documentation.

-Each Service defines runtime constraints and requirements to run its containers.
+Each service defines runtime constraints and requirements to run its containers.
 The `deploy` section groups these constraints and allows the platform to adjust the deployment strategy to best match containers' needs with available resources.

-Deploy support is an optional aspect of the Compose specification, and is described in detail in the [Deployment support](deploy.md) documentation.
+Deploy support is an optional aspect of the Compose Specification, and is described in detail in the [Compose Deploy Specification](deploy.md) documentation.
-If not implemented the Deploy section should be ignored and the Compose file must still be considered valid.
+If not implemented the `deploy` section is ignored and the Compose file is still considered valid.

 ### attach

-When `attach` is defined and set to `false` Compose will not collect service logs, until user explicitly requests to.
+When `attach` is defined and set to `false` Compose does not collect service logs, until you explicitly request it to.

-Default service configuration is `attach: true`.
+The default service configuration is `attach: true`.

 ### build

-`build` specifies the build configuration for creating a container image from source, as defined in the [Compsoe Build specification](build.md).
+`build` specifies the build configuration for creating a container image from source, as defined in the [Compsoe Build Specification](build.md).

 ### blkio_config